-Liquidity profile: This measure has not been a major senior concern for mutual funds but we have no problem with it being added.
+Liquidity profile: This measure has not been a major senior concern for mutual funds, but we have no problem with it being added.

-ESG Report: A high level summary of ESG strategies and outcomes will enhance retail investor understanding without overwhelming them.
+ESG Report: A high-level overview of ESG strategies and outcomes will enhance retail investor understanding without overloading them.
 This new guidance seeks to align with the CSA's updated Staff Notice 81-334 on ESG-Related Investment Fund Disclosure.
-Greenwashing must be dealt via enforcement.
+Greenwashing must be dealt with via impactful enforcement.

 Fund performance commentary: The Proposed Amendments include a requirement for IFMs to report on whether a fund is achieving its investment objectives thereby enhancing transparency.
 IFMs will now be required to disclose that a fund is underperforming against its stated objectives, or that it has not met its objectives.
 The actual benchmark employed should be disclosed.
-This is valuable information for investors.,
+This is valuable information for investors.

 Forward-Looking Information: CARP supports the language proposed for forward-looking disclosures.
-The flexibility offered by the "Other Material Information" section allows the fund manager to include additional forward-looking insights.
+The section "Other Material Information" provides an opportunity for the fund manager to include additional forward-looking information of interest to investors.

 Information display: Consideration should be given as to how the information will be displayed on smartphones, Tablets and PC's.

-Digitization - both of delivery mechanisms and content: This should be the path forward for improving effective investor communications.
+Digitization: both of delivery mechanisms and content: This should be the path forward for improving effective investor communications.
 Digitalization would permit a layered approach to disclosure which is the trend in other jurisdictions.

-Investor Awareness: The success of the proposed Fund Report hinges on investor awareness.
-The CSA needs to collaborate closely with fund managers and Dealers/advisors in developing and implementing the new Fund Report information campaign.
+Investor Awareness: The success of the proposed Fund Report will depend on retail investors being aware of the disclosures.
+The CSA needs to collaborate with Dealers/advisors and fund managers in designing and implementing the new Fund Report awareness campaign.